 Most textbooks make major errors in the energetics of deformable systems, or simply ignore the issues.
 A few textbooks have a brief section on related matters, but as Halliday discerned, handling the physics correctly requires significant revisions throughout introductory mechanics.
 Since the early 1980s there have been many good articles about these matters in AJP, with little impact on the teaching of introductory physics.
 In 2008 John Jewett published a solid five-part tutorial on the subject in The Physics Teacher.

 In my original articles the analysis is couched in terms of the two different integrals, for work and for pseudowork.
 We found that even strong Carnegie Mellon students had difficulty distinguishing between these two very similar-looking integrals.
-So eventually we changed our textbook to emphasize two different systems (point-particle and extended) instead of two different integrals.
+So eventually we changed our textbook Matter & Interactions to emphasize two different systems (point-particle and extended) instead of two different integrals.
 The distinction between the two systems is more vivid than the subtle distinction between the two integrals.

 The point-particle model of a system has the mass of the system that is modeled as an extended system and that moves along the same path as the center of mass of the extended system.
 The change in kinetic energy of the point-particle model is given by the integral of the net force acting at the location of the point particle, and this is equal to the change in the translational kinetic energy of the extended system.
 The change in the total energy of the extended system is equal to the sum of the integrals of each force along the path of its point of attachment to the system.